It’s December! You know what that means. Everyone wants to talk about the new year.

 Remember, content marketing can take many forms—from blog posts to videos and infographics.

-It’s kind of hard to do it all yourself while running your business, so if you don’t have time, we have a social content marketing plan you can check out.
+It’s kind of hard to do it all yourself while running your business, so if you don’t have time, we have a social media marketing plan you can check out.

 Voice Searches Will Continue to Grow